 For a more detailed description of the components of a SensorGnome, and how they fit together, please refer to the Appendix.

 Generally each time you work with a SensorGnome – either deployed in the field or as a test on your desktop – you will perform the same basic steps below.

-Connect to the SensorGnome
+Connect the SensorGnome to your computer

-Establish an FTP connection to download detection data or modify configuration files
+Establish an FTP connection to download detection data or modify configuration files.

 Confirm status once again on the Web Interface (and take a photo or screenshot)

-Disconnect from the SensorGnome
+Disconnect from the SensorGnome.

 There are many similarities between Raspberry Pi and BeagleBone based SensorGnomes – in terms of the hardware, the software that powers them, and the process of using them typically follows the same outline.
 But there are also some key differences, particularly as it relates to the method of connecting to them and transferring data.